Skip to content

 Class IIRestricts technicians to work in single-family homes

-Together, these groups and classes form the designations given out by the North Carolina State board:
+Together, these groups and classes form the designations given out by the North Carolina State Board for HVAC contractors, HVAC technicians employed by contractors or firms, and HVAC technicians employed by government or private institutions:

 Heating Group 1